Lost City in Hardy County, West Virginia — The American South (Appalachia)

 Location.
 38° 55.778′ N, 78° 50.077′ W. Marker is in Lost City, West Virginia, in Hardy County.
 Marker is at the intersection of West Virginia Route 259 and Lower Cove Road (Route 59), on the right when traveling south on State Route 259.
+It is within sight of the post office.
 Touch for map.
-It is within sight of the post office.
 Marker is in this post office area: Lost City WV 26810, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-James Ward Wood (about 400 feet away, measured in a direct line); Woodlawn (approx. 1.2 miles away); Lost River (approx. 2.2 miles away); Howard's Lick/Jackson Home (approx. 3.8 miles away); Mill Island (approx. 10.1 miles away); Oriskany Sand (approx. 10Ĺ miles away); Cemetery Hill (approx. 11Ĺ miles away); Maslin House (approx. 11.6 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+James Ward Wood (about 400 feet away, measured in a direct line); Woodlawn (approx. 1.2 miles away); Lost River (approx. 2.2 miles away); Howard's Lick / Jackson Home Mathias Homestead (approx. 4 miles away); Mathias Veterans Memorial (approx. 4 miles away); Lee House Museum (approx. 5.4 miles away); Mill Island (approx. 10.1 miles away).
 Touch for a list and map of all markers in Lost City.